xen/hopak/README.rst

 This file is enough to use it as model in your python code::

     # models.py
-    from formgear.models import Model
+    from hopak.models import Model
     class User(Model):
         __yaml__ = 'user.yaml'

-``formgear`` is only a library for bigger framework, if you decide to use the whole stack then you will get site with admin section including list, edit, add, search, delete sections for each models.
+``hopak`` is only a library for bigger framework, if you decide to use the whole stack then you will get site with admin section including list, edit, add, search, delete sections for each models.